 Radium-223 dichloride is not indicated for use in women.
 According to the manufacturer, it is unknown whether radium-223 dichloride is excreted in human milk; however, there is potential for serious radiation-related adverse effects in nursing infants.
 Consider the benefits of breast-feeding, the risk of potential infant drug exposure, and the risk of an untreated or inadequately treated condition.
 If a breast-feeding infant experiences an adverse effect related to a maternally ingested drug, healthcare providers are encouraged to report the adverse effect to the FDA.

+Counsel patients about the reproductive risk and contraception requirements during radium-223 treatment.
 Because radiopharmaceuticals can affect spermatogenesis, there is potential for male-mediated teratogenicity.
-Male patients should use barrier contraception (latex condom) during sexual intercourse with a woman of reproductive potential, and female partners of reproductive potential should use a highly effective contraceptive method during and for 6 months after stopping therapy.
+Sexually active males and female partners of reproductive potential should avoid pregnancy and use highly effective contraception during and for at least 6 months after treatment with radium-223.
 There is no data regarding the potential effects of radium-223 dichloride on fertility, however, it is possible that radiation could cause infertility.

 injection site reaction / Rapid / 1.0

 Clozapine: (Major) It is unclear if concurrent use of other drugs known to cause neutropenia (e.g., antineoplastic agents) increases the risk or severity of clozapine-induced neutropenia.
 Because there is no strong rationale for avoiding clozapine in patients treated with these drugs, consider increased absolute neutrophil count (ANC) monitoring and consult the treating oncologist.